Fist of Fury: Titles

-In 2021, Fist of Fury was dubbed to Noongar, a native Australian dialect, which was the first film to be dubbed to said language.

 Release

 The film was released on 22 March 1972 in Hong Kong by Golden Harvest, and first released in the United States on 7 November 1972 in New York before Lee's first major film, The Big Boss, was released there.

-The film was originally distributed in the U.S. by National General Pictures beginning in 1973, shortly before the release of Enter the Dragon.
-Columbia Pictures acquired the U.S. distribution rights to the film, after the demise of National General Pictures, in 1980 and re-released it, along with The Big Boss, as a studio-sanctioned double feature with the tagline "What's better than a Bruce Lee movie?
-Two Bruce Lee Movies!"

 In Japan, the film was released on 20 July 1974.
 Several scenes in the Japanese version were censored due to Raymond Chow's concerns over how the film's anti-Japanese sentiments would be received by Japanese audiences.

+In 2021, Fist of Fury was dubbed in Noongar, an Indigenous Australian language.
+It was the first film to be dubbed in any Indigenous language of Australia.